PTW-TUDa/eta-ctrl/docs/eta_ctrl/introduction.rst

 When you are using EtaCtrl (the class) the configuration will be read automatically.

-Use :func:`eta_ctrl.config::from_config_file` to read the configuration from a JSON, TOML or YAML file:
+Use :func:`eta_ctrl.config::from_file` to read the configuration from a JSON, TOML or YAML file:

 .. autofunction:: eta_ctrl.config::Config.from_config_file